jollygoodfellowz/Compile_Erlang_Script/ReadMe.txt

 2)Secondly we assume the file only has one occurence of .erl.

-3)Lastly, we assume that to open the erlang shell your command line takes the command "erl".
-That's it!

 If you wish to test out the script run this command from the directory in the command line

-The line below tests all three functions in the file python compile_erl.py -f test.erl -m main test tests
+The line below tests three functions and compiles two modules python compile_epython compile_erl.py -f test.erl -m main test testsrl.py -f test.erl -m main test tests

-The line below tests just the main function by omitting the -m arguement python compile_erl.py -f test.erl
+The line below tests just the main function by omitting optional arguements python compile_erl.py -f test.erl